Choosing the Right Staking Tool: A Features Comparison

 Real-time Alerts

 Dashboards also act as a network operations center.
 Through various integrations with messaging platforms, stakers can get real-time updates on their staking operations.
-This becomes helpful especially when nodes and validators go offline.
+These alerts are especially helpful when nodes and validators go offline.
 Users can act quickly to remediate the situation.

 Conclusion